steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

         FS' = ({["/"]}, {}, {}, {})
         result = True

-In contrast HDFS considers the accidental or intentional deletion of a multi-petabyte filesystem is always a mistake; the filesystem be taken offline and reformatted if and empty filesystem is desired.
+In contrast, HDFS never permits the deletion of the root of a filesystem; the filesystem be taken offline and reformatted if an empty filesystem is desired.

     if isDir(FS, p) and isRoot(p) and recursive :
         FS ' = FS
         result = False

+##### Recursive delete of non-root directory

 Deleting a non-root path with children `recursive==true` removes the path and all descendants